 As someone who has always struggled with a short attention span, the almost immediate benefit in this respect was simply astonishing.

 But, most importantly, it has made me a better influencer.
 It has given me greater control of my emotional state and slowed the reactionary part of my brain as described in this HBR article.
 This means I can be more deliberate and precise in the behaviour I project, particularly in situations of high tempo or pressure; whether that is a high stakes meeting with a client or just a very busy day with many demands on my time.
-And, like all the skills we develop at AIG, emotional self-management will be improved with practice not theory; so who can't afford to spare 10 minutes a day to create such an advantage?
+And, like all the skills we develop at Applied Influence Group, emotional self-management will be improved with practice not theory; so who can't afford to spare 10 minutes a day to create such an advantage?